-The truth is that Parakeets and Budgies are actually one in the same.
+The truth is that Parakeets and Budgies are actually one and the same.
 The birds that we commonly call Parakeets in the United States are known as Budgerigars or Budgies to the rest of the world.
 While some may claim that Parakeets and Budgies are not the same, their taxonomy is precisely the same.

 In Joseph M. Forshaw's book, Parrots of the World, the Parakeet is simply listed as a "Budgerigar" with the scientific name, Melopsittacus undulatus.
 This scientific name in Latin is the same given to the parakeet.
 So they are in fact the same species.